 Explanation: Above given equation is an equation of transit time or a group delay(Γg) for a light pulse.
 This light pulse is propagating along a unit length of a single mode fiber.

 4. Most of the power in an optical fiber is transmitted in fiber cladding.
-State whether the given statement is true or false.

 Explanation: Most of the power in optical fiber is transmitted in fiber core.
 This is because in multimode fibers, majority of modes propagating in the core area are far from cutoff.
 Hence more power is transmitted.